This blog may contain affiliate links. Read our disclosure policy for more info.

-The Ben Lomond hike starts right in Queenstown town center at the end of Brecon Street.
+The Ben Lomond track starts right in Queenstown town center at the end of Brecon Street.
 This is also the place where you catch the gondola to the Skyline complex above Queenstown up at Bob’s Peak (where the Luge is!)

-If walk to the end of Brecon Street, you’ll see clearly marked signs that point you to the trail.
+If you walk to the end of Brecon Street, you’ll see clearly marked signs that point you to the trail.

-But you’re not looking for signs to the “Ben Lomond Trail” and instead, you’re looking for signs to the “Tiki Trail.”
+However, you’re not looking for signs to the “Ben Lomond Trail” instead, you’re looking for signs to the “Tiki Trail.”
 This is because the first part of the Ben Lomond track is actually the Tiki Trail (also known as the Queenstown gondola walk.)
 The Ben Lomond trail officially starts at the end of this trail.

 The great thing about the Ben Lomond Trail is that there are actually two different ways to hike to the saddle or summit.

-The first is what some would call the “proper way”, and the other is a little easier (but in my opinion great for those not keen to hike for 7 hours to the summit and back!)
+The first is what some would call the “long way”, and the other is a little easier (but in my opinion great for those not keen to hike for 7 hours to the summit and back!)

 Both ways involve returning down the same trail you hiked up on.

-|Time to saddle/summit:||3-4 hours / 6-7 hours|
+- Time to saddle/summit: 3-4 hours / 6-7 hours

-For those who don’t know, “the saddle” is the low point or ridge between two peaks.
+Note: For those who don’t know, “the saddle” is the low point or ridge between two peaks.

 The next option is a slightly shorter option and involves taking the gondola up to Bob’ Peaks and starting the Ben Lomond Trail from there!
-This way shaves a 450-meter elevation gain off the start of the trail and the walk down at the end.
+This way shaves a 450-meter (1,476 feet) elevation gain off the start of the trail and the walk down at the end.